Topics

 (It is said that “the small intestine is the second brain” or that “it has a will,” and I clearly felt the will of my small intestine.)

-Of course, water alone does not make you fat, but I don’t think it is totally wrong.
-It indicates that the absorption ability of that person is that high.
+Of course, water alone does not make them fat, but I don't think it is totally wrong.
+It reflects just how efficient their absorption rate is.

-3. What happens when one’s base weight is elevated?
+3. What happens when one’s set-point weight is elevated?

 (1) Once you gain weight, it becomes more difficult to lose weight

-When your base weight goes up and you gain weight, it means that the balancing point, in terms of "energy- in, energy-out," has gone up, which can generate a more positive energy cycle and make it more difficult to lose weight.
+When your set-point for body weight goes up and you gain weight, it means that the balancing point, in terms of "energy- in, energy-out," has gone up, which can generate a more positive energy cycle and make it more difficult to lose weight.

 When dieting, temporarily reducing the caloric intake to lose weight means reducing the "fertilizer" in the example of a plant.
 However, it is only a temporary weight loss, and you will likely return to your original weight when you start eating a normal diet again (the rebound effect).